 Engineered mass timber is great working material for an architect, as it is precise, robust and light, and as such, well usable also in large projects.
-More importantly modular use of it enables scalability and efficient production process with significant effect on construction time and cost.
-Modular mass timber is one of key construction methods in making timber as structural material more affordable, competitive and usable in larger projects.
-It enables wider application of timber within building sector in general.
+More importantly modular use of it enables scalability and efficient prefabrication, with significant effect on quality, construction time and cost.
+Modular mass timber is one of key construction methods in making timber as structural material more affordable and competitive, and enabling wider application of it within building sector in general.

 The material is excellent in its environmental qualities.
 As renewable material, the used wood is grown back fast in the Nordic forests, and the carbon that it has captured from the atmosphere during its growth period is stored in the wooden structure.
 The manufacturing process is also more environmentally friendly compared to other non-renewable materials used for similar purposes.